 Among those familiar with the beer brand, 60% would consider using them.
 Of this cohort, 39% have a preference for this brand over others.
 And among those who prefer BrewDog’s goods, 35% currently use the brand.

-For a craft beer manufacturer, who’s competing with more established players, the results are strong.
+For a craft beer manufacturer that’s competing with more established players, these results are strong.
 BrewDog effectively engages with prospects at later stages of the funnel.
-Distinctive visual branding, collaborations with artists and NGOs for labels, and offline presence, paired with excellent product quality are doing the job for BrewDog.
+Distinctive visual branding, collaborations with artists and NGOs for labels, and offline presence — paired with excellent product quality — are doing the job for BrewDog.

 (In 2015, BrewDog teamed up with LGBTQI+ events organizers Queerest of the Queer to create a NoLabel ‘non-binary, postgender beer’)

 As marketers, we know that every successful brand has a distinctive selling proposition.
-But oftentimes, we built such on personal judgment and our assumptions do not find a response with the target audience.
+But oftentimes, it's built on personal judgment and assumptions which struggle to get a strong response from target audiences.
 Such a knowledge gap is a prime reason why many branding and rebranding efforts fail.
 While BrewDog’s hunch paid off and struck a chord with the community, it’s always better to back your inklings with audience data.

-Primary Audiences Help Grow.
-Secondary Audiences Help Scale.
+2. Primary Audiences Help Grow, Secondary Audiences Help Scale

 Both British men and women have the same levels of brand awareness — 31%.
 But the males are more likely to consider using the brand: 65% vs 60%.
 Respectively, of that 65%, 43% prefer BrewDog over other brands.
 At the bottom of the funnel, 40% are already sipping BrewDog’s ales.

 The data can be interpreted in several ways.
 On the surface level, BrewDog is a brand built by men for other beer-loving men.
-It’s no non-nonsense positioning and tone of voice lands better with this audience.
-Then, their male orientation also extends to product development.
+It’s no non-nonsense positioning and tone of voice lands well with this audience.
+Then, its male orientation also extends to product development.
 The brewer holds the record for the world’s strongest beer and has a range of products with above-average alcohol content.

 The drop in brand performance is sharp when compared to male audiences.
 How so?
 We assume that BrewDog seems to have gotten into the trap most other beer brands do: failing to engage with female beer drinkers.

 A recent report of UK consumers found that male-oriented advertising is a strong barrier, pushing away 27% of women from ordering beers.
-The figure jumps to 48% among the 18-24-year-old female group.
+The figure jumps to 48% among the 18 to 24-year-old female group.
 Interestingly, taste is also a divider.
-Among beer-loving goals, 56% go for a pint because they like the taste.
+Among beer-loving gals, 56% go for a pint because they like the taste.
 At the same time, 83% of women never drink beer because they don’t like the taste.

 Millennials (aged 25 to 41 in 2021) helped propel the craft beer movement by choosing “local”, “organic”, and “craft” over mass-market.
-But the newest generation, Gen Z, who are coming of legal drinking age are not as hooked on craft beers.
+But the newest generation coming of legal drinking age, Gen Zers, are not as hooked on craft beers.

-We found that among the 18-24-year-old demographic in the UK, only 17% are aware of BrewDog.
+We found that among the 18 to 24-year-old demographic in the UK, only 17% are aware of BrewDog.
 That’s a plummeting drop.
-Yet, among them, 57% are considering trying this Brand, and among them, 40% have a preference for it.
+Yet, among them, 57% are considering trying this brand, and among them, 40% have a preference for it.
 These figures are similar to other audiences.
 Why so?

 A lag in awareness probably stems from the new drinking habits.
-Per the Society of Independent Brewers, 23% of 18-24-year-olds are now teetotal, with 6% going sober in the past 12 months.
+Per the Society of Independent Brewers, 23% of 18 to 24-year-olds are now teetotal, with 6% going sober in the past 12 months.
 The decision to avoid alcohol consumption per se partially explains a gap in awareness.

-The common wisdom prompts us into thinking that the young drink and party the hardest.
-But data proves otherwise.
-The drinking rates are declining among younger consumers, Boomers still greatly enjoy their pint.
+Common wisdom prompts us into thinking that the young drink and party the hardest, but data proves otherwise.
+The drinking rates are declining among younger consumers — however, Boomers still greatly enjoy their pints.